The examination of a foreign diploma for equivalence with the German reference occupation can result in one of several outcomes:

-If the foreign qualification largely corresponds to that in Germany, a notice of equivalence is issued.
+If the foreign qualification largely corresponds to the German one, a notice of equivalence will be issued.
 If it corresponds partially, a notice of partial equivalence may be issued.
-This describes the main differences between it and the German reference occupation to allow targeted further training to be dispensed.
-This is known as the Defizitbescheid (literally “notice of deficit”).
-In the regulated professions, exact adaptation measures are laid down by the competent authorities.
+The notice elaborates on the main differences between the foreign occupation and the German reference occupation to allow targeted further training to be dispensed.
+This is known as the Defizitbescheid (notice of deficit).
+In regard to the regulated professions, exact adaptation measures are laid down by the competent authorities.

-You can see exactly how the recognition procedure works from the graphic on the information portal for foreign professional qualifications.
+For details on how the recognition procedure works, please see the graphic on the BQ-Portal.
 This flow chart maps the individual steps in the recognition procedure and shows potential sources of support.

 To find the competent authority for the recognition procedure of your recruit, please consult the Recognition Finder on the Recognition in Germany portal.
 The respective institutions are classified by the type of occupation:

 - For all manual occupations: the Chamber of Crafts (Handwerkskammer, HWK)

 - For all professional qualifications covered by the Chambers of Industry and Commerce (Industrie- und Handelskammer, IHK): IHK FOSA (Foreign Skills Approval) and the IHKs of Hanover, Braunschweig and Wuppertal-Solingen-Remscheid